Fermín Trujillo Fuentes

 Fermín Trujillo Fuentes (born 18 September 1966) is a Mexican politician affiliated with the New Alliance Party (formerly to the Institutional Revolutionary Party).
 He served as Deputy of the LIX Legislature of the Mexican Congress representing Sonora and as Senator of the LX Legislature as replacement of Alfonso Elías Serrano.

-He was the first person to serve three consecutive terms in the Congress of Sonora.
+Trujillo has served as a local deputy in the Congress of Sonora since 2015.